Employed with KPMG in 1962 to 1974 qualified as a Chartered Accountant.

 Some years ago she changed direction and took up alcohol and drug counselling

-NSW Attorney General’s appointment as Official Visitor to NSW Prisons.
+NSW Attorney General’s appointment as Official Visitor to NSW Juvenile Justice Centres.

 She has worked as a director of superannuation funds, held Government board appointments and worked as a director in the not for profit sector.

 Ruth is an extensive traveller who loves reading and music.

 Jennifer is a senior associate lawyer in the Corporate and Commercial Advisory group at Marque Lawyers, a boutique law firm in Sydney.